 Why collaborating with a third-party is the way to go

 For most companies, the favoured approach for enhancing payment data and complying with Mastercard AN4569 is collaborating with a third-party solution provider.
-External solutions bring specialized expertise, efficiency, and cost-effectiveness to the table.
-With a dedicated focus on payment data enrichment, third-party providers can navigate the complexities of compliance more effectively than businesses attempting to manage it internally.
+External solutions bring specialised expertise, efficiency, and cost-effectiveness to the table.
+With a dedicated focus on payment data enhancement, third-party providers can navigate the complexities of compliance more effectively than businesses attempting to manage it internally.

 Appendix A: Details of scheme compliance requirements